DavidMayoral/TU-Munich-microclimate/README.md

 All the data being currently recorded by the DWD follow the WMO guidelines, which help minimize the local effects.

 The records are accompanied by comprehensive station metadata.

+Precision of the data:
+- Wind speed: ± 0.1 m/s
+- Wind direction: ± 10ᵒ

 ### Mean wind speed
 ![Resolution of DWD data](https://github.com/DavidMayoral/TU-Munich-microclimate/blob/main/QualityofDWDdata.png)